 The meat patties are made with chuck, and are higher quality than the average hamburger.
 I have found meat patties at other restaurants which arguably have a better flavor (such as at Interurban which also makes their burgers with chuck).
 It is hard to say who has the best burger overall, but I would just say I like the charcoal broiled flavor of Johnnie’s burgers and their sauce is really the best I have found anywhere.

 The buns with sesame seeds comprise the third feature that makes this hamburger so enjoyable.
 Johnnie’s has burgers available without the bun for those who want it this way, but for me the best choices are to get a veggie burger or hamburger on a bun.

 At Johnnie’s a Veggie Burger is a good alternative to the hamburger, although I would say this would not be the case at most restaurants.
-Here the meatless burger seems to have a better flavor than others, even though several others match Johnnie’s “Southwest” style with black beans and other ingredients.
-The veggie burger does not come with Johnnie’s sauce as a default, but I think this is the way to order it.
+Here the meatless burger seems to have a better flavor than others, even though several others also serve a “Southwest” style patty with black beans and other ingredients.
+The veggie burger does not come with Johnnie’s sauce as a default, but this is the way I order it.